Advertisement

 People naturally lose facial fat as they get older–we've even nicknamed it "losing the baby fat."
 But where fat is lost can cause common aging concerns to creep up.
 Most notably?
 Sallow, dark circles pooling around the eyes.

 "Under the eyes, for both men and women, is the first place we lose fat pads.
-Science shows that this starts happening in your twenties," she says.
+Science shows that this starts happening in your 20s," she says.
 "So your under-eye fat will recede faster than the fat pads in the rest of the face."

-Given fat pad loss is not something that can be fixed topically, you'll need to visit a professional if the appearance is bothering you.
-"People think, 'I'm going to use every eye cream, I'm going to do all the lasers, I'm going to try all the things,' but it will still be hollow and dark—that's because we have to look at the underlying issue, which is fat loss."
+Given the fact that fat pad loss is not something that can be fixed topically, you'll need to visit a professional if the appearance is bothering you.
+"People think, I'm going to use every eye cream, I'm going to do all the lasers, I'm going to try all the things, but it will still be hollow and dark—that's because we have to look at the underlying issue, which is fat loss."

 Fascinating stuff, no?
-Tune into the full episode here—where we talk about more unexpected aspects of facial aging and how you can treat them.
+Tune in to the full episode here—where we talk about more unexpected aspects of facial aging and how you can treat them.

 Watch Next